ibm-cloud-docs/instructlab/getting-started.md

     b.
 Click **Upload**.

     c.
-Select the `.tar.gz` file, give the taxonomy an alphanumeric name, select the COS instance and bucket to use (or create a new one), then click **Upload**.
+Select the `.tar.gz` file, give the taxonomy an alphanumeric name, select the {{site.data.keyword.cos_short}} instance and bucket to use (or create a new one), then click **Upload**.

-## Add your taxonomy to COS by using the CLI
+## Add your taxonomy to COS
 {: #taxonomy-add-cli}
 {: cli}

 After you receive access to {{site.data.keyword.short_name}}, store your taxonomy in COS.

-1. Optional: Run the `set` command to set and save COS bucket details and credentials, which can simplify your commands going forward.
+1. Optional: Run the `set` command to set and save {{site.data.keyword.cos_short}} bucket details and credentials, which can simplify your commands going forward.
 You must set each value individually.

     ```txt
     ibmcloud ilab config set \